Prey (2017 video game): Origin

-The success of the original Prey led to the announcement of a sequel Prey 2 in August 2006, with continued development by 3D Realms.
-However, the project faced numerous issues, including the transfer of the intellectual property (IP) rights to Bethesda Softworks (under ZeniMax Media) by 2011.
-In March 2011, Bethesda announced that Prey 2 would instead be developed by Human Head Studios using a modified id Tech 4 engine.
+The success of the original Prey led to the announcement of Prey 2 in August 2006, with continued development by 3D Realms.
+However, the project faced numerous issues, including the transfer of the intellectual property (IP) rights to Bethesda Softworks (under ZeniMax Media) and a change of developer to Human Head Studios in 2011.
+Meanwhile, after completing work on Dishonored, Arkane Studios split their team to work on two projects: Dishonored 2 and a new intellectual property based on similar gameplay ideas.
+This new science fiction-themed game would be "in first-person, with depth and simulation and narration".
+Development was led by Arkane Studios CEO and director Raphaël Colantonio and his team in Austin, Texas.